Do you want to start writing a book?

-New authors around the world are writing and getting new books published every day.
+New authors around the world are writing and getting new book ideas published every day.

-If you are ready to start writing fiction or non-fiction, you can do it.
+If you are ready to start writing a fiction or nonfiction book, you can do it.

 I’ve written a lot of books.
 Some were relatively quick and easy to write, such as a few science fiction novels.
 But others that were historical fiction took me much longer due to the amount of time I had to spend on research.

 In all cases though, I was passionate about the themes and enjoyed every minute of the process.

 As long as you have a passion, and are motivated and ready, you’ll finish writing your book.
 You’ll also enjoy every minute you spend on researching and writing your book.

 Hopefully, the following writing tips will help you.

 What is your motivation?

 There are hundreds of reasons why you might want to write a book.
 Here are just a few.